 Wear the classic Trinity Knot with this gorgeous Irish pendant and earrings set, featuring stunning freshwater pearls.
 It’s one of our customer favourites.

 If we’re going to talk about symbols of Ireland, then the iconic Claddagh must get a mention.
 This is one of my favourites, with its enchanting tale of romantic love.
 The story originates in the tiny fishing village of Claddagh in Galway.
 According to Irish legend, Richard Joyce, a native of Galway, was captured and sold to slavery in Algiers where he was taught his craft by a Moorish goldsmith.
 When he was finally released after 14 years, he returned to his home place where his sweetheart awaited him.
 While in captivity, he had made what we now know as the Claddagh ring especially for her.
 The heart symbolized love, the hand’s friendship and the crown loyalty.

 Wear a Claddagh ring of distinction.
 This beautiful piece of Irish jewelry features a gorgeous Connemara Marble heart.

 5. Tree of Life

-Wear this age old symbol with this outstanding Tree of Life pendant.
-Crafted in stunning detail from sterling silver with a single green stone at it’s center.
+Wear this age-old symbol with this outstanding Tree of Life pendant.
+Crafted in stunning detail from sterling silver with a single green stone at its centre.

 6. The Harp